 - The letter will be published to Ofsted’s reports website within 38 working days of the visit.

 - Read Ofsted’s article in full here.

-- We’ll keep you up-to-date with any further announcements about these visits, including when Ofsted publishes the operational note about how the visits will be conducted.
-To be kept informed, add this article to your ‘Watch list’ by clicking the blue bell icon to the right of the page.
+- We’ll keep you up-to-date with any further announcements about these visits.
+To be kept informed, add this article to your ‘Watch list’.